 But Paul is not finished.
 Immediately he calls for repentance.
 "In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 For he has set a day when he will judge the world with justice by the man he has appointed."
 Thus with the coming of Jesus Christ, the man God has appointed to judge the earth, the period of time when God overlooked such ignorance in his forbearance is now past.
 The Athenians must repent and turn from their false conception of God, and instead embrace the true knowledge of God as found in the person and work of Jesus Christ.
-God has commanded this and there is a coming day of judgement when those who do not obey him will be punished.
-Paul's point is simply that since God is creator, sustainer, and redeemer of all men, he is also the judge of his creation.
-Indeed, says Paul, there is coming a day when he will judge the world in righteousness-an idea quite foreign to Greek thinking.
+God has commanded this and there is a coming day of judgment when those who do not obey him will be punished.
+Paul's point is simply that since God is Creator, Sustainer, and Redeemer of all men, he is also the Judge.
+There is coming a day when he will judge the world in righteousness-an idea quite foreign to Greek thinking.